UEFA Champions League 2025/26 Final | Paris Saint-Germain vs Arsenal | Preview and Predictions

 Rahul Saha

 While Paris Saint-Germain will come into this fixture as favourites, Arsenal will be quite happy with their “underdogs” tag.
-Tactically there is very little to choose between these two sides and given how big of an occasion this is, the real battle will be psychological.
+Tactically, there is very little to choose between these two sides, and given how big an occasion this is, the real battle will be psychological.

 Had Arsenal not won the Premier League title, the amount of pressure and scrutiny on Mikel Arteta and his players ahead of this fixture would have been enough to make them crumble.
 However, having finally won the league in the manner that they’ve done, they’ll carry that belief and quiet confidence into this final.

-Besides, the fact that PSG will be coming into this contest after a 13-day gap and not many of their starters playing regularly since the Bayern win, it’ll allow this Arsenal group – that have been fighting for their lives for the last month – to disrupt any potential early momentum Luis Enrique’s side might look to build which has been the case with every other opponent.
+Besides, the fact that PSG will be coming into this contest after a 13-day gap, with many of their starters having not played regularly since the Bayern win, will allow this group of Arsenal players, who have been fighting for their lives for the last month, to disrupt any potential early momentum Luis Enrique’s side might look to build, which has been the case with every other opposition.

-Moreover, unlike last season, this Arsenal side has players capable of producing moments of inspiration – with the likes of Declan Rice, Bukayo Saka, Eberechi Eze and Viktor Gyokeres just to name a few.
-Thus, I’m backing Mikel Arteta and Arsenal to hold their nerves and produce a cagey and structured performance against this PSG side.
-Keeping things level in normal time before using the wealth of talent on their bench to nick this one in extra-time.
+Moreover, unlike last season, this Arsenal side has players capable of producing moments of inspiration in Declan Rice, Bukayo Saka, Eberechi Eze, and Viktor Gyökeres, to name a few.
+Thus, I’m backing Mikel Arteta and Arsenal to hold their nerves and produce a cagey and structured performance against this PSG side — keeping things level in normal time before using the wealth of talent on their bench to nick this one in extra time.

 Neha Johri